micro-stat/help_frontend/content/changelogs/dashboard.md

 ## Recent Changes
 - Below we list the important changes we have made to the Admin Dashboard since its public release.

+#### 27/01/2022
+- Added basic support for the new "Word Web" metric type

 #### 20/01/2022
 - Added links throughout the Dashboard to knowledgebase articles so users can learn more about features.